Chris "Mo" Morris

 Lead Vocals/Rhythm Guitar/Harmonica

-“Rooster Stone is my dream band— great song writing, tight harmonies, killer licks, screaming guitar solos—it’s like all the bands I loved growing up.
-And as a bonus--these guys are my best friends.”
+“Rooster Stone is my dream band— great song writing, tight harmonies, killer licks, screaming guitar solos—it’s like all the bands I loved growing up.”

 Chris “Mo” Morris grew up singing all the time, whether singing with his family while his dad played guitar or singing at church.
-In high school, he starred in the school plays and musicals, and sang lead as a part of two Mid-Atlantic Barbershop Quartet Champions.
-Mo began writing songs in 1995 with Red and Keith in a project that eventually morphed into the regional act “Jack Shift”—an emotionally charged psychedelic rock band that showcased intense, intellectual songwriting with his unusually stark and signature vocals.
+In high school, he starred in the school plays and musicals, and sang lead and tenor as a part of two Mid-Atlantic Barbershop Quartet Champions.
+Mo began writing songs in 1995 in a project that eventually morphed into the regional act “Jack Shift”—an emotionally charged psychedelic rock band that showcased intense, intellectual songwriting with his unusually stark and signature vocals.
 Several acoustic acts followed, including MoGeo, before the gradual formation of Rooster Stone from 2011-2013.
 Mo has also been part of several regional projects with some of the best musicians in the area including an Aerosmith and also a Police cover band.
+He has been influenced by Jim Morrison, John Lennon, Bon Scott, Mick Jagger, Beck Hansen, Jack White, Julian Casablancas, and Caleb Followill.

 Lead Guitar/Back-up Vocals